rki-mf1/2023-NGS-Summer-School/day-welcome-linux-nanopore/linux.md

     * Select "Session": "SSH"
     * "Remote host": "provided login node name"
     * "Username": RKI account name

+### Filezilla access

+* Install `Filezilla` via the RKI Software Kiosk
+* Detailed information can be found in the RKI Confluence, search for:"
+    * "HPC-Datentransfer mit FileZilla"

 ### HPC usage

 * Detailed information on HPC infrastructure and usage can be found in the RKI Confluence, search for: